 If you’re an employer sponsoring a group health plan that includes prescription drug coverage, it’s important to understand your responsibilities around credible coverage, especially with upcoming changes to Medicare Part D in 2025.
-While you’re not required to offer credible prescription drug coverage, you must determine if your coverage is creditable and commute the results annually to employees and the Centers for Medicare & Medicaid Services (CMS).
+While you’re not required to offer creditable prescription drug coverage, you must determine if your coverage is creditable and commute the results annually to employees and the Centers for Medicare & Medicaid Services (CMS).

 Why Does Creditability Matter?